slatedocs/slate/source/includes/_ruby.md

 You can also configure Scout APM via environment variables. _Environment variables override settings provided in_ `scout_apm.yml`.

-Environment variables have the same names as those in the Yaml config file, but are prefixed with `SCOUT_`.
-For example, to set the organization key via environment variables:
+To configure Scout via enviroment variables, uppercase the config key and prefix it with `SCOUT`.
+For example, to set the key via environment variables:

 ```ruby
 export SCOUT_KEY=YOURKEY